 - It’s cast as a foretelling, not an instruction.
 This is atypical for genuine oracular responses, but typical for Herodotean-literary-mythological ones.

-- It’s effectively got an ‘if’ clause -- you will win if you fight as hard as you can.
-(There’s no ‘if’ in the Greek: the use of a participle makes the conditional nature of the prophecy implicit.)
+- It’s effectively got an ‘if’ clause — you will win if you fight as hard as you can.
+(There’s no ‘if’ in the Greek: the use of a participle makes the prophecy’s conditional nature implicit.)
 Again, atypical for real responses, very typical for mythological ones.

 - The timing is vague.
 Thucydides doesn’t put it into a linear chronology.
 Here’s how he frames it: ‘Not many years afterwards, there took place the events I described earlier at Corcyra and Potidaia ...
 All these events took place in a period of roughly fifty years ...
 In this period the Athenians consolidated their authority ...
 At this point, the Spartans regarded the situation as no longer tolerable’ and so they consulted the Oracle (Thuc.
 1.118.1-2).
 Now, the Potidaian affair that he refers to was in 432 BCE, and the war began in 431, so you could argue that the consultation was in between.
 But this chapter is emphatically not a timeline of events between 432 and 431 BCE.
 It sounds much more like an anecdote that has been slotted into an appropriate free space.